DMDX Help.

 <Send "<xmlstring value=''N''>">

 Switch that sends a string to a TCP/IP socket.
-Item file must also have selected <InputDevice tcpip>.
+Item file must also have selected <InputDevice tcpip> that will select the machine and port number for the socket to connect to.
 The string will have a carriage return and line feed added to the end of it and then be sent over the network.
-In order to send XML strings the string needs to be double quote delimited because XML contains angle brackets that are of course part of DMDX's syntax and then to add insult to injury XML often contains double quote delimited values as well making it quite tough to get XML strings through the DMDX parsing process so two single quotes next to each other will be collapsed to a single double quote (and if you use a font other than a mono-spaced one like Courier New that I use for DMDX syntax examples two quotes next to each other actually look like a double quote '' for example).
+As of version 6.5.1.0 the signalname form of <send> will send the string once when the relevant signal is received any time after this frame is displayed; both strings need to be double quote delimited and there has to be at least one space between them.
+In order to send XML strings the string also needs to be double quote delimited because XML contains angle brackets that are of course part of DMDX's syntax and then to add insult to injury XML often contains double quote delimited values as well making it quite tough to get XML strings through the DMDX parsing process so two single quotes next to each other will be collapsed to a single double quote (and if you use a font other than a mono-spaced one like Courier New that I use for DMDX syntax examples two quotes next to each other actually look like a double quote, '' for example).
 Similarly while not technically needed for XML I'll bet if I don't enable it people will also need to send a semi-colon that is similarly impossible to get past DMDX's parsing.
 Here the sequence period comma will be collapsed into a semi-colon.
 Sure hope those sequences don't come back to bite me later on but the need to send either '' or ., would appear to be quite low and if not I'll just come up with another escape sequence when it's needed...
 For instance to have a Gazepoint eye tracker inject strings into it's saved data using their Open Gaze API the following send keyword can be used:

 <send "<SET ID=''USER_DATA'' VALUE=''ITEM 987'' />">